 In 2020, Sophos also reported on the number of attacks thwarted by organizations prior to data being encrypted.
 Canadian companies managed to block more than one-quarter of attacks, which puts the country just above the global average.
 While this is impressive, Turkey took the top spot with companies managing to block 51 percent of ransomware attacks.

 10. More than 1 in 10 companies paid the ransom to attackers

 According to Sophos, 11 percent of Canadian organizations paid ransoms.
 The only countries in which a smaller portion of businesses paid up were Spain (four percent) and Italy (six percent).
 Companies in India (66 percent) were the most likely to pay, followed by Sweden (50 percent) and the Philippines (32 percent).

 Ransomware attacks can be expensive, with costs including the ransom itself, downtime, specialist services, loss of business, and more.
-The average remediation cost for companies in Canada is $404,424,29.
-This is no small sum, but it is well below the global average which sits at over $750,000.
-Organizations in Sweden and Japan exceed an average of $2 million in ransomware remediation costs, and businesses in Australia, India, and Malaysia pay over $1 million.
+The average remediation cost for companies in Canada is $1.92 million.
+This is slightly above the global average of $1.85 million.

 12. More than 8 in 10 companies hold cyber security insurance

 One more area the Sophos report delves into is cyber security insurance.
 It found that 84 percent of Canadian organizations have cyber insurance included in their policies, which is slightly above average on a global scale.
 62 percent of those with cyber insurance are covered against ransomware attacks, which is about average.